anasfik/openai/README.md

 ### Retrieve model.

-Retrieves a single model by its id and get additional pieces of information about it.
+Retrieves a single model by its id and gets additional pieces of information about it.

 ```dart
  OpenAIModelModel model = await OpenAI.instance.model.retrieve("text-davinci-003");